nestordemeure/nestordemeure.github.io/content/cooking/sweet/others/shrikhand.md

 images:
 ---

-Shrikhand is an Indian, mostly Gujarati, dessert made primarily with yogurt and cardamom.
+[Shrikhand](https://www.howtopronounce.com/shrikhand) is an Indian, Gujarati and Marathi, dessert made primarily with yogurt and cardamom.
 It is quick to make, looks quite fancy, and has a nice richness of flavor: basically a *fancy Indian yogurt*.

 ## Ingredients (1 small bowl):